Lonebear69/https-github.com-UberGuidoZ-RogueMaster-FlipperZero/applications/external/pkmn_trader/README.md

 <p align='center'>
 <br />
 <br />
-Desde Talcahuano 🇨🇱 con ❤
+From Talcahuano 🇨🇱 with ❤
 </p>